ganelson/inform/README.md

 * Outcome Pages - Inrtps uses these to generate HTML outcome pages (such as those showing Problem messages in the app)

-* The special Standard Rules extension.
-Web of Inform 7; currently Appendix A of inform7, with a secondary copy in Internal/Extensions/Graham Nelson

 * The I6 Template - The .i6t files used in code generation.
-Inform 6; currently Appendix B of inform7, with a secondary copy in Internal/I6T
+Inform 6; held in Internal/I6T

 * Internal/Extensions - Libraries of code.
 Inform 7
 	* Internal/Extensions/Emily Short/Basic Help Menu.i7x